VERnet DC’s website supports the English, Russian, and Latvian languages.

 - 2-core to 8-cores processors

 VERnet DC’s VMware virtual servers have server accessibility monitoring services with immediate notification of issues, and they’re administered via the reliable vSphere control panel.

 The data center itself supports Tier 2 and Tier 3 requirements, which means you are assured a certain level of service.

 Pricing and Support

-VERnet DC’s VPS prices are significantly higher than the industry average.
-You can pay in euros or U.S. dollars on monthly, quarterly, semi-annual, or annual billing cycles via PayPal or credit/debit card, and maybe also by bank transfer.
-The 7-day free trial could be a little too short to fully assess the services, but this is not unusual for virtual server solutions.
+VERnet DC charges VPS prices that are considerably higher than the industry average.
+You have the option to make payments in euros or U.S. dollars on monthly, quarterly, semi-annual, or annual billing cycles, and this can be done through PayPal or credit/debit card, and possibly by bank transfer as well.
+While the 7-day free trial might seem a bit brief to fully evaluate the services, it aligns with the norm for virtual server solutions.

 I don’t like the fact that you can’t purchase plans online, so you have to contact the company first.
 You can make contact by telephone, fax, email, or online contact form.
 My contact form submission received a reply after about four hours to confirm that there is no uptime guarantee (but an SLA can be offered if required):